zedr/dublinjs-vr/PITCHME.md

 ---

-### Example 2: Sherry FitzGerald
+### Example 2: A new e-learning portal

-E-learning platform based on the "Memory Palace" technique.
+Based on the "Memory Palace" technique.

 ![](assets/moonwalking.png)
 ![](assets/memorypalace.png)